Products, Projects, Processes

 Products involved in software engineering processes can be mapped to architectures set by the Actual/Symbolic and Persistent/Transient categories:

-- Enterprise architecture deals with organizational and operational contexts: locations, agents and organization, business objects and activities, events.
+- Enterprise architecture deals with organizational and business contexts: locations, agents and organization, business objects and activities, events.

-- Software architecture describe applications with regard to functionalities: business logic, persistency, user interfaces.
+- Application architecture describe software with regard to business logic, collaboration, and users interfaces.

-- Technical architecture: describe systems and components with regard to applications.
+- Technical architecture: describe systems, processes, and components with regard to applications.

 Taking into account those discontinuities, developments can be set along two axes: